TheMarex/ba-thesis/text/4_stabilizer.md

 If the springs are compressed sufficiently, we can assume the contact with the floor is solid.
 Since the pose of the foot does not change, the increase in the joint angle in the ankle will rotate the upper body backwards.
 Recall the 3D-LIMP model for a moment, in that model this means our pendulum swings backwards.
-This will lead to an increase of the torque around the $x$-Axis in the base of the pendulum, the ankle joint.
+This will lead to an increase of the torque around the $x$-axis in the base of the pendulum, the ankle joint.

 For rotating the foot around the $y$-axis the same ideas hold.
-As a result we see that additional foot rotation long the $x$- and $y$-Axis have a proportional relationship with the torque around that axis.
+As a result we see that additional foot rotation long the $x$- and $y$-axis have a proportional relationship with the torque around that axis.
 This motivates the definition of the controller proposed by Kajita et al. The additional rotation angles are can be calculated by the following equations: